ssrbazpur/LeetCode/January/Notes.md

 * Jan 3: Medium Tricky: Permutation Algorithm plus one addition check.
 * Jan 4: Easy: Make a dummy node and two pointers for both linked list.
 * Jan 5: Easy : Make dummy and check if duplication or not.
+* Jan 6: Easy: Make a start=1 and check it in array[i] if not equal decrement k.
+When k is zero there is the ans.